KurkG4/S2R01-Disasm-Canned/README.md

 Credits:
 -
-* Kurk: Main disasm attempts
+* Kurk: Main disasm
 * Ralakimus: Advice on how to improve this disasm.
 * Rivet: Bug Reporting
 * Gerbilsoft: Program used to compare the S2Built with a normal S2 Revision 1 rom.
 * Xenowhirl: Split.bat program from his disasm
+* Contributors to Sonic Retro's S2 Github Disasm
+* Puto: SNASM68k to ASM68k conversion guide, which was needed to fix a single error

 See Readme.txt for information on files in the disasm.
 -